 Highly respected as a dedicated teacher and clinician, Wilson has given masterclasses and lectures around the United States.
-He has been a featured guest artist at the International Trombone Festival and American Trombone Workshop, and the Trombones de Costa Rica Festival.
-His students have been finalists for several domestic and international competitions and have participated in many prestigious summer festivals such as the National Repertory Orchestra, the Eastern Music Festival, the Brevard Music Center, and Le Domaine Forget.
-He serves on the Vanderbilt Faculty Senate, is faculty advisor for the Pi Delta chapter of Phi Mu Alpha Sinfonia, and is Music Director and conductor of the Commodore Orchestra, a Vanderbilt campus orchestra comprised mainly of non-music majors.
+He has been a featured guest artist at the International Trombone Festival, the American Trombone Workshop, and the Trombones de Costa Rica Festival.
+His students have been finalists for several domestic and international competitions and have participated in many prestigious summer festivals.
+Wilson currently serves on the Vanderbilt Faculty Senate, is faculty advisor for the Pi Delta chapter of Phi Mu Alpha Sinfonia, and is Music Director and Faculty Advisor of the Commodore Orchestra, a Vanderbilt campus orchestra comprised mainly of non-music majors.
 He recently received the Blair School’s Faculty Excellence Award.

 “I have a few important expectations of my instrument: it should sound good, be comfortable to play, and allow me the flexibility to fit into a wide variety of musical situations.
 My Edwards fulfills all of those expectations.
 A truly top-quality instrument.”